gw31415/hono-oidc-simple/README.md

 ## Features

+- Middleware Creation: Provides middleware and handlers for managing user authentication states.
 - Customizable: Abstract methods allow flexibility in how tokens are stored or retrieved.
-- Session Integration: Provides middleware and handlers for managing user authentication states.
-- Issuer Metadata Handling: Automatically fetches metadata (e.g., endpoints, keys) from the OIDC issuer.
 - Multi-Runtime Support: Works with below runtimes:
   - [x] Bun
   - [x] Cloudflare Workers